wp-plugins/jobs-finder/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

 Plugin "Jobs Finder" gives visitors the opportunity to more than 1 million offer of employment.
-Jobs search for U.S., UK, Canada, Australia
+Jobs search for USA, UK, Canada, Australia

 == Description ==

 Plugin "Jobs Finder" gives visitors the opportunity to more than 1 million offer of employment.
-Jobs search for U.S., UK,  Canada, Australia.
+Jobs search for USA, UK,  Canada, Australia.
 Jobs Finder are saved on our database, so you don't need to have space for all that information.

  == Installation ==